Are you wondering about things to do in Stratford Ontario? You’ve come to the right place!

 - Distill – for top-quality and amazing Canadian designers in fashion, jewellery, and some home décor objects.

-- Watson’s Chelsea Bazaar – is a collection of a little bit of everything – from kitchenware to giftware to home décor plus so much more.
+- Watson’s Chelsea Bazaar – is a collection of a little bit of everything – from kitchenware to giftware to home décor plus much more.
 I always go to Watson’s for their French imports.

 - Wills & Prior – gorgeous home interiors that you’ll swoon over – everything from bedding to rugs to furniture and home décor objects.
 Not to mention their shop is very instagrammable.